mateosss/matter/README.md

 Alternatively if your distribution doesn't have that command you can run `sudo grub-mkconfig -o /boot/grub/grub.cfg`

 Running `sudo ./set_matter.sh` creates a directory in `/boot/grub/themes` called "Matter".
-If you want to delete the theme completely it is safe remove this directory after completing the steps above.
+If you want to delete the theme completely it is safe to remove this directory after completing the steps above.

 # Contributing